fafalone/WinDevLib/README.md

 ## Guide to switching from oleexp.tlb

+tbShellLib presented the best opportunity there would be to ditch some olelib legacy baggage.
 It's fairly simple to move your VB6 projects to tbShellLib, just follow these steps:

 1) Replace public aliases: It's important to do this first.
-Run a Replace All changing oleexp.LongPtr to LongPtr, oleexp.LONG_PTR to LongPtr, oleexp.REFERENCE_TIME to LongLong, oleexp.HNSTIME to LongLong, and oleexp.KNOWNFOLDERID to UUID.
-For all except the first, if you've used them without the oleexp. prefix, you'll also need to replace those.
+Run a Replace All changing oleexp.LONG_PTR to LongPtr, oleexp.REFERENCE_TIME to LongLong, oleexp.HNSTIME to LongLong, oleexp.KNOWNFOLDERID to UUID, oleexp.EventRegistrationToken to LongLong, oleexp.BINDPTR to LongPtr, and oleexp.LPCRITICAL_SECTION to LongPtr.
+If you've used them without the oleexp. prefix, you'll also need to replace those, but if you've imported into tB they should be tagged.

 2) Replace oleexp.IUnknown with IUnknownUnrestricted. tbShellLib keeps this separate due to the major issues with conflicts with the former approach.
 If your project has IUnknown *without* oleexp. in front of it, **do not** replace those, as it's not referring to oleexp.

 3) After you've done those two, you can now go ahead and simply delete all remaining instances of `oleexp.` (including the .).

+4) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit type in both 32bit and 64bit mode.
+So this change is ultimately for the better, but existing codebases will have had to have used `Currency` for all interfaces and oleexp APIs expecting a 64bit integer.

-4) Manually address any errors remaining.
+5) Manually address any errors remaining.
 Interfaces should be mostly fine at this point, but if you've made use of the APIs in oleexp, many of them have syntax differences, mainly not being able to rewrite an ending [out] argument as the return value, and changing String arguments to LongPtr you'll need StrPtr with.
-Note that while most APIs have been converted to use Unicode as the default, this is done with tB's `DeclareWide` keyword, so the types are still `String`, so you don't need to change anything from legacy oleexp/olelib code.
+Another major difference is that the default for almost all APIs with ANSI/Unicode (A/W) versions, is now the Unicode version.
+A notable exception is `SendMessage` due to the overwhelming amount of VBx code expecting it to mean `SendMessageA`.
+In most cases, the W version is declared with `LongPtr` for strings, and the untagged alias version uses tB's new `DeclareWide` keyword to disable ANSI conversion while using `String`.

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.